-- The Super SteadyShot function is automatically turned off. - The longer the exposure time, the more outstanding the noise on the image. - After shooting, noise reduction (Long exp.NR) will be done for the same amount of time that the shutter was open.
+- When using a tripod, turn off the Super SteadyShot function. - The longer the exposure time, the more outstanding the noise on the image. - After shooting, noise reduction (Long exp.NR) will be done for the same amount of time that the shutter was open.
 You cannot do any further shooting during the reduction.